Meegan Fitzharris

-Meegan Fitzharris (born 1972) is a former Australian politician, who was a member of the Australian Capital Territory Legislative Assembly for the Yerrabi electorate from October 2016 to July 2019, and before that, member for the electorate of Molonglo after she won a countback to fill the Legislative Assembly seat vacated by former Chief Minister, Katy Gallagher, in January 2015.
+Meegan Fitzharris (born 1972) is an Australian former politician, who was a member of the Australian Capital Territory Legislative Assembly for the Yerrabi electorate from October 2016 to July 2019, and before that, member for the electorate of Molonglo after she won a countback to fill the Legislative Assembly seat vacated by former Chief Minister, Katy Gallagher, in January 2015.
 She was the Minister for Transport and Municipal Services, Minister for Higher Education, Training and Research and Minister for Health until her resignation from politics in July 2019.

 Life and career

 Meegan Fitzharris was born in Wellington, New Zealand, in 1972.
 She was educated at the University of Otago and the University of Auckland, and holds a Bachelor of Commerce and a Masters in International Development.

 Fitzharris moved to Australia in 1998.
 She has three children.
 She has New Zealand citizenship.

 Before commencing a political career, Fitzharris worked for New South Wales Police, Australian Federal Police and the Attorney-General's Department.